gunjanjaswal/Lightweight-Newscast-XML-Sitemap-For-Google-News/CONTRIBUTING.md

-# Contributing to Google News Sitemap
+# Contributing to News Sitemap

-Thank you for considering contributing to the Google News Sitemap plugin!
+Thank you for considering contributing to the News Sitemap plugin!
 This document outlines how you can help improve this project.

 ## How to Contribute